codex-storage/codex-docs/ko/codex/terms-of-use.md

 The Website may also contain forward-looking statements that are based on current expectations, estimates, forecasts, assumptions and projections about the technology, industry and markets in general.

 The forward looking statements, which may include statements about the roadmap, project descriptions, technical details, functionalities, features, the development and use of tokens by projects, and any other statements related to such matters or as accessible through this website are subject to a high degree of risk and uncertainty.
 The forward looking statements are subject to change based on, among other things, market conditions, technical developments, and regulatory environment.
-The actual development and results, including the order and the timeline, might vary from what’s presented.
+The actual development and results, including the order and the timeline, might vary from what's presented.
 The information contained herein is a summary and does not purport to be accurate, reliable or complete and we bear no responsibility for the accuracy, reliability or completeness of information contained herein.
 Because of the high degree of risk and uncertainty described above, you should not place undue reliance on any matters described in this website or as accessible through this website.

 While we aim to update our website regularly, all information, including the timeline and the specifics of each stage, is subject to change and may be amended or supplemented at any time, without notice and at our sole discretion.